 - Meanwhile, prepare an ice bath by filling a large bowl with ice cubes and water.

 - Strain the mixture, pressing as much liquid out of the basil leaves as possible.
-Add 1/2 tablespoon of the strained basil to the blender with the blackberries and purée until completely smooth.
+Add ½ tablespoon of the strained basil to the blender with the blackberries and purée until completely smooth.
+If your purée still has seeds in it, press the purée through a fine-mesh sieve (a high-powered blender will pulverize the seeds).

 - Pour the cream into the blender with the blackberries and pulse until combined.